This page and the resources with links from it are Open Educational Resources (OER)

 Middle" Mysterium tremendum/ des Ganz Andre/ Majestas Religious myths, rituals, and ceremonies Animism and animatism Sorcery, diviners and magicians Magic, amulets, and charms Review day EXAM Sorcery Totemism and the manitou Individualistic cults Shamanistic cults Communal cults Ecclesiastical cults EXAM over pages 85-164 of Howells & Report #17 Spirit possession and glossolalia Voodoo Idols and images Syncretism Prophetic and nativistic movements Cargo cults Review day EXAM Folk churches Neopaganism in America (In "gods" we trust) Death, ghosts, and ancestor worship Magical treatment of illness Folk psychiatry Film Review and catchup (Wednesday) Final exam 8-9:50 |

-This bibliography is by no means exhaustive.
+This bibliography is not exhaustive.
 It is simply a sampling of what is available in the library.

 Adeney, Miriam.
 "What is 'Natural' About Witchcraft and Sorcery?"